Thursday, September 26, 2024

 But we never worry about chewed holes

-In the four sacks or mice droppings where
+In the flour sacks or mice droppings where

 We don’t want them, because there is no mouse